Personal Injury Protection and Uninsured/Underinsured Motorist Coverage

-Many of us buy automobile liability because we have to — state law requires that we carry minimum coverage of $30,000.00 to pay for any damage that we might cause others.
+Many of us buy automobile liability because we have to — state law requires that we carry minimum coverage of $30,000 for each injured person, up to a total of $60,000 per accident, and $25,000 for property damage per accident.
 But what about our own losses?
 Will that other driver’s $30,000.00 minimum policy be enough to protect us?
 Probably not.
 Because of this, we urge our clients to purchase uninsured/underinsured coverage to protect them.

 Uninsured/underinsured coverage allows you to file a claim for your injuries if you’re in a wreck where the other driver doesn’t have any insurance or doesn’t have enough insurance to compensate you for your injuries.
 Today, an estimated 20% of Texas drivers don’t carry liability insurance at all.
 Those who do carry it often have only the minimum policy limits of $30,000.00.

 Unfortunately, with the high cost of health care, just one surgery could cost you in excess of that minimum $30,000.00 coverage policy.
 For example, a simple emergency room visit may result in charges that exceed $10,000.00.
 And any kind of surgery will far exceed the limits.
 For example, one of the more common injuries in a rear-end collision car wreck is a herniated disc.
 A recent client's charge for the surgical repair of his herniated disk was over $160,000.00.